 Hilton, however, was not the first European to visit the Island.
-In 1521, the Spanish were the first confirmed Island visitors, but many historians speculate that English explorer Sebastion Cabot may have sighted its shores during his expedition to the New World in 1497.
+In 1521, the Spanish were the first confirmed Island visitors.
 Fleeing persecution in their Catholic homeland, French Huguenot colonists sought refuge on Hilton Head Island as early as the 1560s.
 They christened Port Royale Harbour, now known as Port Royal Sound, and charted the Island on French maps as “Ile de la Riviere Grande”—Island of the Broad River.
 Soon they moved to more protected water, settling in an area that today is known as Beaufort, South Carolina.

-When Hilton landed on the Hilton Head Island beach in 1663, he was greeted by Spanish-speaking Indians from the Yemassee tribe who had migrated north from Florida a hundred years earlier at the behest of Spanish colonists.
+When Hilton landed in the Lowcountry in 1663, he was greeted by Spanish-speaking Indians from the Yemassee tribe who had migrated north from Florida a hundred years earlier at the behest of Spanish colonists.
 He also encountered the native Escamacus Indians, but little is known of the earlier native civilization which inhabited the Island as long as 4,000 years ago.
 Remnants of mysterious shell rings, measuring up to 240 feet across and nine feet high, can still be found on the Island.
 Yet, like the enigmatic rocks of Stonehenge and the carvings of Easter Island, their secrets remain hidden from history.
 Today, visitors to Hilton Head Island can view these artifacts of Hilton Head Island history in Sea Pines Forest Preserve and on the north end of the Island off Squire Pope Road in Green Shell Park.

 By 1860, 24 plantations were in operation on Hilton Head Island.
 Although the main crop was cotton, indigo, sugar cane, rice, and other crops also were cultivated.
 Due to the land’s low elevation and hot summers, the wealthy landowners spent little time on the Island, opting to locate their beautiful townhouses in less tropical environments on the mainland.